Kim Campbell: Federal politics

-Campbell was elected in the 1988 federal election as the member of Parliament (MP) from Vancouver Centre.
+Campbell was elected in the 1988 federal election as the member of Parliament (MP) for Vancouver Centre.
 She won the party nomination after the incumbent, Pat Carney, declined to stand for renomination.
 In 1989, Campbell was appointed to the cabinet as minister of state (Indian affairs and northern development), a junior role to the minister of Indian and northern affairs.
 From 1990 to 1993, she held the post of minister of justice and attorney general, overseeing notable amendments to the Criminal Code in the areas of firearms control and sexual assault.
 In 1990, following the Supreme Court's decision to invalidate the country's abortion law, Campbell was responsible for introducing Bill C-43 to govern abortions in Canada.
 Although it passed the House of Commons, it failed to pass the Senate, leaving Canada with no national law governing abortions.

 In 1993, Campbell was transferred to the posts of minister of national defence and minister of veterans affairs.
 Notable events during her tenure included dealing with the controversial issue of replacing shipborne helicopters for the navy and for search-and-rescue units.
 The actions by Canadian Airborne Regiment in the scandal known as the Somalia Affair also first emerged while Campbell was minister.
-When the Liberal Party of Canada took power, the incident became the subject of a lengthy public inquiry, continuing to focus attention on Campbell and the PCs.
+When the Liberal Party of Canada took power, the incident became the subject of a lengthy public inquiry, continuing to focus attention on Campbell and the PCs, but with significant blame being placed with the military's, not government's, leadership.